 United Way of Blount County Champions

-Our Champions are an elite group of committed professionals, including business and volunteer minded people interested in and supportive of United Way of Blount County and its mission.
+Our 2021 Champions, chaired by Charlotte Chance and Donnelle Curran, are an elite group of committed professionals, including business and volunteer minded people interested in and supportive of United Way of Blount County and its mission.
 Champions are chosen as a result of their motivation and desire to be involved and to give back to the Blount County community.

 Champions will gain an understanding of what United Way is, what we do, and why we are vital to the success of our agency partners.
 The program runs April-December, with commitment time not to